Diliprao Deshmukh

 Diliprao Dagdojirao Deshmukh (दिलीपराव देशमुख) (born 18 April 1950) is an Indian politician, and younger brother of Vilasrao Deshmukh.
-He served as the Minister of State for Finance & Planning in the state of Maharashtra under Chief Minister Sushil Kumar Shinde.
+He served as the Minister of State for Finance & Planning in the state of Maharashtra under Chief Minister Sushil Kumar Shinde and He served as Cabinet Minister under Ashok Chavan Government.

 Deshmukh was elected to the legislative council of Maharashtra in 2000.
 He served as Cabinet Minister under Ashok Chavan.
 Prior to entering politics, Deshmukh was the vice-chairman of Maharashtra State Cooperative Bank.